I put CEO on my 1st Business Card. I also once believed in the Tooth Fairy.

 C. SCALING that business (into a larger company)

-… and that A. B. and C. can often require very different mindsets, skill sets, personality types, etc., particularly for the CEO (or at least a successful one).
+… and that A. B. and C. can often require very different mindsets, skill sets, personality types, etc.

 3) I REALIZED…